← Back to blog Marc Aaron Jacobs

 What to Use Instead of Google Drive / Dropbox / WeTransfer

 You need a platform built for this specific workflow.
-[DropCue](/for/composers) is built for it — same features as DISCO.ac at roughly half the price, with a cleaner modern interface.
+DropCue is built for it — same features as DISCO.ac with every feature included at a fraction of the cost, with a cleaner modern interface.

 Why it fits: